We're an affiliate

 Prevention

 In addition to good ventilation an exhaust system that locally aspires the welding fumes at the source above the welding should be provided.
-Sometimes, it is necessary for the welder to wear a filtering mask or a breathing hood.
+Sometimes, the welder must wear a filtering mask or a breathing hood.

 Autogenous Welding

-Acetylene is a colorless hydrocarbon gas with a garlic-like odor which is lighter than air.
+Acetylene is a colorless hydrocarbon gas with a garlic-like odor that is lighter than air.
 Acetylene forms a very explosive mix with air and oxygen.
-In order to avoid flash-back with autogenous welding devices, a flame damper is placed between the pipe and the pressure regulator.
+To avoid flashback with autogenous welding devices, a flame damper is placed between the pipe and the pressure regulator.

 An acetylene bottle must be stored upright.
 Propane is less dangerous than acetylene since it has a smaller flammability range.
 Propane is heavier than air; consequently, it hangs close to the ground.